-- Laser Resurfacing: Laser resurfacing is a technique commonly used for acne scars that have caused holes in your skin.
-It’s a highly effective technique that causes the area to heal properly with the use of antibiotic ointments that are applied to the skin after treatment.
+- Laser Resurfacing: Laser resurfacing is a technique commonly used for acne scars that have caused depressions in your skin.
+It’s a highly effective technique that causes micro trauma to the scarred skin in order to encourage fresh collagen deposition in the area of the depressed scar.

-- Surgery: Considered one of the most effective ways to treat acne scars, this surgery fills in the depressions on your face and minimizes the scars’ appearance.
+- Surgery: Considered one of the most effective ways to treat deep acne scars, subcision and punch grafting fills in the depression thereby minimizing the scar’s appearance.
 You’ll face some bruising and healing time that’s commonly associated with this procedure.

-- Injections: Using synthetic fillers — although sometimes tissue from your own body is used — your dermatologist injects it into the dips caused by acne.
-This procedure has to be repeated every few months, and your recovery time is about three days.
+- Injections: Using dermal fillers, your dermatologist injects and fills in the dips caused by acne.
+This procedure has to be repeated every few months. as the filler degrades.

 - Chemical Peels: Your dermatologist applies an acidic solution, which causes your skin to shed its top layer.
-This damage forces new cell growth and reduces the visibility of old acne scars.
+This damage forces new collagen deposition and reduces the visibility of old acne scars.
 Healing time for chemical peels is usually several days, depending on the depth of the peel.

 Acne scarring is common and a real problem for many people of all ages.
 The scars can cause self-confidence issues and depression.
 But acne and acne scars can be treated.
 If you’re suffering from acne scars, call your local dermatologist in NYC today to set up a consultation.